 3. Place dough on a lightly floured counter and roll out roll out into an 8- x 14-inch rectangle.

 4. Cut the dough into ½-inch strips.
-Wrap 4 empty beer cans in tinfoil.
+Wrap 4 empty (tall) beer cans in tinfoil.
 Brush cans with EVOO.
-Sprial strips of dough around the cans overlapping each layer.
+Spiral strips of dough around the cans overlapping each layer.
 Roll on counter to even out the dough.
 Brush with EVOO, coat in cinnamon sugar mixture by rolling in prepared mixture.

 5. Place coated cake upright on parchment lined baking sheet.
 Bake for 15-20 minutes.
-Let cool before tearing apart and eating as is or dipped in chocolate.
+Allow it to cool enough to handle before removing the beer can.
+Serve as is or with melted chocolate for dipping.